Jobhdez/jobhdez.github.io/_posts/2024-01-17-how-to-deploy-lisp.md

 After you have built the docker image you just need to point to the EC2's public IP and you should be able to see your server.

-To deploy, you need to setup an Elastic IP within your EC2 instance and then associate the Elastic IP to an A record (in DNS settings in your domain provider) with a `@`.
+To deploy, you need to setup an Elastic IP within your EC2 instance and then associate the Elastic IP to an A record, in your domain provider's DNS settings, with a `@`.
 After this you just wait until the changes propagates.

 ### Conclusion